williamouyang/okta.github.io/_source/docs/api/getting_started/design_principles.md

 #### POST

 Used for creating resources, or performing custom actions (such as user lifecycle operations).
-POST requests with no `body` param, be sure to set the `Content-Length` header to zero.
+For POST requests with no `body` param, be sure to set the `Content-Length` header to zero.

 #### PUT